gohugoio/hugo/docs/content/en/variables/site.md

 .Site.DisqusShortname
 : a string representing the shortname of the Disqus shortcode as defined in the site configuration.

-.Site.GoogleAnalytics
-: a string representing your tracking code for Google Analytics as defined in the site configuration.

 .Site.Home
 : reference to the homepage's [page object](/variables/page/)